 There is no outward change in the appearance of the drawing, but when we position the cursor on the Equator near the right edge of the image, we see a position readout in the status bar that shows the cursor at latitude 90 degrees North and almost 360 degrees East longitude.
 That is a clear indication the image is in Latitude / Longitude coordinate system that uses only positive numbers for coordinates, from 0 to 360 for longitudes and from 0 to 180 for latitudes.

-Next, we drag and drop our image into the map, as seen above.
 The image will be distorted because it is being re-projected on the fly into the Pseudo Mercator projection used by Bing, but we can see from the above illustration how the image is aligned with the lower left corner at the 0,0 intersection of the Prime Meridian and the Equator, in the ocean just off the coast of Africa.

 We can easily fix the problem by repairing the coordinate system used for the image, once more making a slight adjustment in the Coordinate System Metrics dialog.

-With the focus on the image, we switch to the Component pane.
+With the focus on the image, we switch to the Info pane.
 The illustration shows the focus on the image layer in the map.
 It does not matter if we click on the image component to open it, or if we have the focus on the image layer in the map.
 In both cases, the focus is on the image component so the commands will apply to that component.

 We press the coordinate system picker button.